HY0831/finsight-financial-risk-dashboard/README.md

 ## Live Demo
 Frontend:https://finsight-financial-risk-dashboard-k.vercel.app/
 Backend API: https://finsight-financial-risk-dashboard.onrender.com

 ## Features

-- Search stock ticker such as AAPL, TSLA, MSFT, NVDA, or KO
+- Multi-page website layout with navigation
+- Home, Analyze, Compare, Risk Profile, History, and About pages
+- Popular stock trend cards on the Home page
+- Stock search by ticker, company name, or similar company name
+- Dynamic stock suggestions using backend search endpoint
-- Retrieve historical stock market data
+- Historical stock risk analysis
-- Select analysis period: 6 months, 1 year, 3 years, or 5 years
+- Selectable analysis period: 6 months, 1 year, 3 years, or 5 years
-- Display company name and latest stock price
-- Calculate average daily return
+- Average daily return calculation
-- Calculate daily volatility
+- Daily volatility calculation
-- Calculate annualized volatility
+- Annualized volatility calculation
-- Classify stock risk level as Low Risk, Medium Risk, or High Risk
+- Stock risk classification: Low Risk, Medium Risk, or High Risk
-- Display stock price trend chart
-- Display daily return trend chart
+- Price trend and daily return visualisation
-- Show recent historical stock data
-- Generate beginner-friendly stock risk explanation
-- Identify user investment risk profile using a questionnaire
+- User risk profile questionnaire
-- Classify user risk profile as Conservative, Moderate, or Aggressive
-- Display user risk profile score and explanation
-- Match user risk profile with stock risk level
+- Suitability analysis between user risk profile and stock risk level
-- Generate a simple suitability explanation
+- Side-by-side stock comparison
+- Recent search history using localStorage
-- Generate a downloadable PDF stock risk report
+- Downloadable professional PDF risk report
+- Educational disclaimer and About page

+### Website Pages
+## Home Page

+The Home page introduces FinSight and provides a quick overview of the system.
+It includes a hero section, popular stock trend cards, feature highlights, risk classification preview, and call-to-action buttons.

+## Analyze Page

+The Analyze page allows users to search for a stock by ticker or company name, select an analysis period, view stock risk metrics, view price charts, and generate a PDF risk report.

+## Compare Page

-- Compare two stocks side by side
+The Compare page allows users to compare two stocks side by side using the same selected analysis period.
+It compares latest price, average daily return, annualized volatility, and stock risk level.

-- Generate a simple comparison summary based on annualized volatility
-- Save recent stock searches using browser localStorage
-- Allow users to click recent searches to analyse the stock again
-- Clear recent search history
-- Display empty state guidance before stock analysis
-- Provide metric explanation text for beginner users
+## Risk Profile Page

+The Risk Profile page includes a questionnaire that classifies the user as Conservative, Moderate, or Aggressive.
+This result is used in the suitability analysis between the user profile and stock risk level.

+## History Page

+The History page displays recent stock searches stored locally in the browser.
+Users can quickly re-open previous stock analyses or clear their search history.

+## About Page

+The About page explains the project purpose, risk classification method, technology stack, and educational disclaimer.

 ## Tech Stack